This Step: Get a Learner Permit

 Visit any DMV service center to take the permit test.
 No appointment necessary.
 Tests are given on a walk-in basis only.

 While at the driver exam office you will also be required to pass a vision test.
-Pass both and you'll earn an instruction permit, valid for one year.
+Pass both and you'll earn an instruction permit, valid for 1 year.

 Retake the Written Permit Exam

-You're allowed only five test attempts per year.
-If you fail a fifth time, you must request special permission from the DMV for a sixth attempt.
+You're allowed only 5 attempts to pass the test per year.
+If you fail again, you must request special permission from the DMV for another attempt.